With Valentine’s Day around the corner, love is in the air this month… and so are Pheromones, Hormones, and Neurotransmitters.

 Dopamine is our “orgasm” neurotransmitter.
 It gives us the intense pleasure during an orgasm.
 Dopamine affects how we see and react to life.
 If we experience pleasure when embraced by a lover, or when we watch a beautiful sunset then Dopamine is at work.
 If we lose pleasure for the things we once loved, then something’s wrong with our Dopamine levels.
 It is a very important chemical in sex, love, and having a connection with others.

-In my practice I get to see small miracles daily.
-Bybalancing hormones and neurotransmitters I see patients feel good again in all aspects of life and love.
+In Infinity Wellness Center, I get to see small miracles daily.
+By balancing hormones and neurotransmitters, I see patients feel good again in all aspects of life and love.
 The quality of their life improves greatly.